datoszs/czech-lawyers/README.md

 Access Adminer at `http://czech-lawyer.test:8080` (protocol matters!), database itself is available on the given IP address under `5432` port.
 Database data are persisted in the Docker volume (see `docker-compose.yml`).
 If you need to reset the database use `docker volumes rm datoscz_datos_db_data`

+To import database dump use `psql -h czech-lawyers.test -U datos_user datos_db < advokati-production.sql` when the target database was emptied (or freshly created).

 You can start front-end application in development mode by running `npm start` in the project root.
 Web application is then available at `http://localhost:8080`.

 When having installation done, these steps needs to be performed to get up-to-date version: